Asheq/public-notes/vim/bugs-and-requests.md

 # (neo)vim
 - Shouldn't the text that is stored inside a register when recording a macro have the same syntax as the left-hand side of a mapping?
+It would make it way more readable than the obscure text that is stored in there now.
 - [neovim only] The value of `shiftwidth` is used where it should not be
     - Setup:
         ```